tonidumitriu/tonidumitriu.github.io/index.md

-## Welcome to my website!
+## Welcome, a brief look at me:

 I'm a student at the University of Pittsburgh with a burgeoning passion in programming and web/app design.
+I am also a competitive rower

 ### Projects